technarts/use-api/README.md

 }, [apiCounsel.inFlight])
 ```

-Again, `useApiReporter`'s `end` callback can be used for chaining requests one after another.
+Also, `useApiReporter`'s `end` callback can be used for chaining requests one after another.

 ## `useApiReporter` Hook